-- 4 Press the start button with the throttle completely closed. - ▶ If you cannot start the engine, open the throttle slightly (about 0.1 in (3 mm), without freeplay) and press the start button.
+- 2 Turn the ignition switch to the ON position. - 3 Shift the transmission to Neutral (N indicator comes on).
+Alternatively, pull in the clutch lever to start your motorcycle while the transmission is in gear as long as the side stand is raised. - 4 Press the start button with the throttle completely closed. - ▶ If you cannot start the engine, open the throttle slightly (about 0.1 in [3 mm], without freeplay) and press the start button.

-About 0.1 in (3 mm), without freeplay
+About 1/8 in (3 mm), without freeplay